-(1) This policy is intended to comply with Federal Aviation Administration Policy and Procedures Concerning the Use of Airport Revenue "Final Policy" 64 FR 7696, dated February 16, 1999 or as amended and any other applicable rules and regulations of the Federal Aviation Administration (the "FAA Policy").
+- (1) This policy is intended to comply with Federal Aviation Administration Policy and Procedures Concerning the Use of Airport Revenue "Final Policy" 64 FR 7696, dated February 16, 1999 or as amended and any other applicable rules and regulations of the Federal Aviation Administration (the "FAA Policy").
 The FAA Policy allows that airport revenues may be used to support community activities or to participate in community events if and only if those expenditures are directly and substantially related to the operations of an airport.
-The "directly and substantially related" standard can be met if the contribution has the intangible benefit of enhancing an airport's acceptance by neighboring communities.

-(2) Organizations requesting financial assistance from the Authority shall submit a written request to the Authority's Clerk (the "Clerk").
+The "directly and substantially related" standard can be met if the contribution has the intangible benefit of enhancing an airport's acceptance by neighboring communities. - (2) Organizations requesting financial assistance from the Authority shall submit a written request to the Authority's Clerk (the "Clerk").
 Such request shall be submitted in the form, and by the due date, prescribed by the Authority.
 An organization that receives financial assistance in one instance is not guaranteed financial assistance in any subsequent instance.
-Funding is to be determined on a year to year basis and previous actions of the Authority's Board of Directors (the "Board") shall not bind future Board actions.

-(3) Requests shall be transmitted to the Authority's General Counsel to be reviewed for compliance with the FAA Policy.

-(4) Requests received by the deadline that are found to be consistent with the FAA Policy shall be forwarded by the Clerk to a committee selected by the Board.
+Funding is to be determined on a year to year basis and previous actions of the Authority's Board of Directors (the "Board") shall not bind future Board actions. - (3) Requests shall be transmitted to the Authority's General Counsel to be reviewed for compliance with the FAA Policy. - (4) Requests received by the deadline that are found to be consistent with the FAA Policy shall be forwarded by the Clerk to a committee selected by the Board.
 The committee shall promptly meet at its discretion to review requests and to prepare its written recommendations for presentation to the Board for consideration.
 The committee shall rely on the written requests from the requesting organizations; the committee will hear no oral presentations.
-To assist the Committee in its review, the Committee shall prepare a report indicating the total cost, including any in-kind services, associated with each request.

-(5) Pursuant to this policy, the Board shall:

-(a) Funding is to be approved in the Authority's annual operating budget.
+To assist the Committee in its review, the Committee shall prepare a report indicating the total cost, including any in-kind services, associated with each request. - (5) Pursuant to this policy, the Board shall: - (a) Funding is to be approved in the Authority's annual operating budget.
 Disbursements of funds shall be paid by the Authority directly to the organizations for which funding was approved by the Board, pursuant to agreements that will be prepared and entered into with all organizations receiving financial assistance;

+|sd-104531 Page 1 of 2
-(b) Establish an overall funding limit, if any, for all financial assistance requests for events or activities as part of its budget deliberations each year; and

-(c) In a public session receive the recommendations of the Committee and act on the Committee's recommendations, if appropriate.
+- (b) Establish an overall funding limit, if any, for all financial assistance requests for events or activities as part of its budget deliberations each year; and - (c) In a public session receive the recommendations of the Committee and act on the Committee's recommendations, if appropriate.

-[Resolution No. 2002-02 dated September 20, 2002.]
-[Superceded by Resolution No. dated ]
+[Resolution No. 2002-02 dated S September 20, 2002.]
+[Superceded by Resolution No.] dated]

-ARTICLE 4 - FINANCE AND ACCOUNTING
+Page 2 of 2

-PART 4.1 - ACCOUNTING
+Part 4.1 - Accounting

-SECTION 4.10 - PAST DUE AND UNCOLLECTIBLE ACCOUNTS RECEIVABLE
+SECTION 4.10 - PAST DUE AND UNCOLLECTIBLE ACCOUNTS RECEIVABLE are deemed delinquent and uncollectible by the San Diego County Regional

-PURPOSE: To define the procedures to be followed when past due or accounts receivables are deemed delinquent and uncollectible by the San Diego County Regional Airport Authority (the "Authority").
+PURPOSE: To define the procedures to be followed when past due or accounts receivables